voxpupuli/voxpupuli.github.io/_docs/migrate_module.md

 * Add the module to our [modulesync setup](publish_setup).
 * Ask an admin to add the `collaborators` team to the module's `Collaborators & Teams` 'Teams' list with `Write` permissions (e.g. [https://github.com/voxpupuli/puppet-gitlab/settings/collaboration](https://github.com/voxpupuli/puppet-gitlab/settings/collaboration)).
 * The admin shall also update the [access permissions](https://github.com/organizations/voxpupuli/settings/secrets/actions) for forge.puppet.com secrets so releases can be published.
+* The admin shall also enable `Automatically delete head branches` in the repository settings.
 * Execute [modulesync](msync) for this module.
 * Create a Jira issue at [https://tickets.puppetlabs.com](https://tickets.puppetlabs.com) and ask to deprecate the old module (and approve the new one if the old one was approved as well).
 * Ensure that there isn't a `CONTRIBUTING.md` file in the docroot.
 Our modulesync will place one at `.github/CONTRIBUTING.md`.
 Please enhance [our existing template](template) if the version in the docroot contains useful parts.